vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

 .. cfgcmd:: set protocols igmp interface eth1

    Use this command to configure an interface with IGMP so that PIM can receive IGMP reports and query on the selected interface.
-By defaul IGMP version 3 will be used.
+By default IGMP version 3 will be used.